alansmathew/alansmathew/README.md

 - 🔭 I’m currently working on Find
 - 🌱 I’m currently learning MCA
-- 🤔 I’m looking for help with Python
+- 🤔 I’m looking for help with peer to peer connection on torrent
 - 💬 Ask me about SWIFT
 - 📫 How to reach me: alansmathew@icloud.com